TemitopeOladokun/Days-of-Deep-Learning/README.md

 ## DAY 29: 24/10/2019
 1. Watched transfer learning videos
 2. Solved some mathematics question
-3. Read some articles about CNN
+3. Read some articles about Covolution Neural Network
-4. Read some articles about RNN
+4. Read some articles about Recurrent Neural Network

 ## DAY 30: 25/10/2019